NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 Water Use Equipment is also unique in that it takes schedules, and is not part of a space type.
 Water Use Equipment is applied in the HVAC Systems Tab.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/PCcxruCaZO0?start=106&end=209" allowfullscreen></iframe>

-*Above: This video demonstrates how you can inspect, alter, and apply resource objects in the OpenStudio Application.*

 <!--
 #### Tutorials
 - Adjusting Internal Loads